 Whether you’re new to exercise, a weekend warrior or a seasoned athlete, proper nutrition will better energize your performance, improve recovery time and reduce the risk of injury.
+And when we’re talking about “proper nutrition,” we mean eating meals and snacks that are filled with the key macronutrients you need to fuel and feed your body.
+That’s why we’ve created a 1-week fitness-friendly meal plan that will help you maximize your macronutrients for improved performance and recovery, no matter your athletic goals.

 Protein comprises amino acids, which play many roles, including repairing damaged tissue, constructing hormones and digestive enzymes, building immunity and transporting oxygen through your body.
 Excess protein is stored as fat or can be used as an inefficient form of energy.
 Foods that contain a lot of protein are meat, fish, chicken, turkey, eggs, dairy, legumes and soy.